n7ipb/svxlink-google-tts/README.md

     git clone http://gitub.com/n7ipb/svxlink-google-tts
     cd svxlink-google-tts

-The 'English' directory contains all the text files that will be converted to .wav file.
-The directory tree and matching files match those of the current SVXLink release with the addition of a 'Custom' directory for your own customizations.
+The 'English' directory contains all the text files that will be converted.
+The directory tree and files match those of the current SVXLink 'heather' release plus a 'Custom' directory for your own customizations.
 The default Custom directory contains the strings used by pnw220.net.
 Feel free to use them or create your own.

-The configs directory contains the configuration files for various Google WaveNet speach generation.
-At this time there are two configurations a US Male and a US Female voice.
+The configs directory contains config files for US Male and a US Female voice.
+Use the -L option to list available voices and create your own configs as needed.

 The scripts directory has the scripts needed to contact the Google servers and to generate all the wave files from the .txt files found in 'English'.